Ph.D. University of California, Berkeley, 1987 (Political Science)

 Structuring Politics: Historical Institutionalism in Comparative Analysis: Co-edited with Kathleen Thelen and Frank Longstreth, (1992, 1994, 1995, 1997, 1998), New York: Cambridge University Press.
 (Translated into Chinese, China Renmin Press, 2006).
 Chapter 1 republished and translated into Spanish, for Rossana Castiglioni y Claudio Fuentes (eds), Manual de Política Comparada, Editores Universidad Diego Portales Ediciones, (2012).

-America Divided: Why Americans love their country and hate their government, forthcoming, Yale University Press, 2022.
+Designed to Fail: Why Americans love their country and hate their government, forthcoming, Yale University Press, 2022.

 OK Boomers.
 It is time to FINALLY grow up!
 Manuscript in process.